2013 Quicken Loans 400: Background

 Michigan International Speedway is a four-turn superspeedway that is 2 mi long.
 Opened in 1968, the track's turns are banked at eighteen degrees, while the 3,600-foot-long front stretch, the location of the finish line, is banked at twelve degrees.
 The back stretch, has a five degree banking and is 2,242 feet long.
 Michigan International Speedway has a grandstand seating capacity of 71,000 people, with 13,000 seats having been removed from turns 3 and 4 since the race weekend in August 2012.
 Dale Earnhardt Jr. was the defending race winner, having won the event in 2012.

 Before the race, Jimmie Johnson was leading the Drivers' Championship with 521 points, while Carl Edwards stood in second with 470 points.
 Clint Bowyer followed in the third with 452, thirteen points ahead of fourth-placed Earnhardt Jr. and eighteen ahead of fifth-placed Kevin Harvick.
 Matt Kenseth, with 418, was in sixth; six ahead of Kyle Busch, who was scored seventh.
 Eighth-placed Kasey Kahne was two points ahead of ninth-placed Brad Keselowski and five ahead of Greg Biffle, who rounded out the top ten.
 Jeff Gordon was eleventh with 393, while Paul Menard completed the first twelve positions with 385 points.
 In the Manufacturers' Championship, Chevrolet was leading with 101 points, thirteen points ahead of Toyota.
 Ford was third after recording only 70 points before the race.

+Veteran driver Jason Leffler, who started the previous week's race at Pocono, was killed in an accident at Bridgeport Speedway in Bridgeport, New Jersey on Wednesday, June 12th, four days prior to this event.
+Drivers ran with a special "LefTurn" sticker for this event, and Denny Hamlin ran Leffler's 2005 FedEx paint scheme as a tribute.